Fort Anawagen |

 Fort Edgecomb (State Historic Site)

 A Federal six-gun enclosed battery on Davis Island with an octagonal wooden blockhouse, stone bastions, earthworks and a palisade.
-It was rebuilt in 1961.
-The blockhouse is the last remaining original "Second System" blockhouse in Maine.
-Another website.
+Briefly re-armed and garrisoned by the state militia in 1864 when the Confederate ship C.S.S.
+Tallahassee was spotted offshore.
+The blockhouse was restored in 1961.
+It is the last remaining original unaltered "Second System" site in Maine.

 Fort Anne